-APPI and STOTT Pilates are advanced exercise methodologies designed to improve your core strength (key in protecting the spine) and to remove imbalances within the body which may predispose you to injury.
-Pilates will also help you improve posture, balance and flexibility.
+The APPI Pilates brand is an advanced exercise methodology designed to improve your core strength (key in protecting the spine) and to remove imbalances within the body which may predispose you to injury.

-These methods of Pilates are suitable for all ages and fitness levels.
-It is beneficial for everyone to improve muscular strength throughout the body.
+Pilates is beneficial for everyone to improve muscular strength throughout the body.
 It is recommended for people with back pain as it helps to develop muscular strength in the back and abdominal region as well as improving spinal mobility, all of which are important to the treatment and prevention of back pain.
 It is also great for athletes to energise muscular slings and correct muscle firing patterns as well as helping with posture.

 Increased core strength, stability and peripheral mobility / Longer, leaner muscles / Balanced strength & flexibility / Improved balance, coordination & circulation / Improved posture / Increased circulation and relieved tension / Enhanced athletic performance / Heightened body awareness and mindfulness of movement / Low to no impact making it easy on your joints / Helps prevent injury and improve existing injuries / Suitable for everyone from rehab patients to elite athletes / Decrease in lower back and neck pain, as well as other general pains / Works the deeper, smaller muscles groups that can be missed in typical workouts or exercise classes / Complimentary to all other forms of workouts and rehab programmes / Modifications for all fitness levels and injuries

 Athletes looking to enhance their performance

 Anyone wanting to increase their core strength, flexibility and stability

 Fitness fanatics that want to get to a higher level of fitness capacity